 Sheffield is a great place to do a PhD.
 We have a large and friendly postgraduate community, with students from across the globe.
 There is a vibrant research culture: our staff offer expertise in a wide range of areas; there are up to a dozen reading groups going at any given time (mainly student-led); students present work in progress at weekly postgraduate seminars and at the annual reading weekend.
 There are special events for women in philosophy and lots of conferences and other events.
 Many PhD students are involved in Philosophy in the City, a student-run organization that brings philosophy into local schools and homeless shelters.
 We have a strong placement record for our graduates.
 And our building in Victoria Street has plenty of study space, as well as a kitchen for postgraduates.

-The length of the full-time programme varies between 3-4 years depending on the funder.
+Full-time: The length of the full-time programme varies between 3-4 years depending on the funder.
 Individual time limits will be confirmed in the offer letter you receive from the Admissions Team.

 Admissions decisions are based mainly on: